michaelanokyej/tek-systems-challenge/README.md

 Strong authentication mechanisms, such as multi-factor authentication (MFA), should be enforced.
 Additionally, following the principle of least privilege ensures that users and services have only the permissions necessary to perform their tasks, minimizing the risk of insider threats or external attacks.

 By applying these measures, organizations can securely manage their IaaS environments while protecting sensitive data and maintaining compliance with industry standards.

+# Part 3: CI/CD Pipeline Setup

+## Task 1: Configuration Management with Ansible

+### Ansible Playbook for Web Server Deployment
+An Ansible Playbook to automate the deployment of a web server can be found at [`deploy_apache_web_server.yml`](files/deploy_apache_web_server.yml).

+**Explanation:**
+This playbook is designed to automate the installation and configuration of Apache on a group of servers categorized under "webservers" in the Ansible inventory.
+It ensures that Apache is correctly installed, that the service is both started and configured to run on system boot, and finally, it deploys a custom index page to serve content.
+This provides an efficient way to manage and standardize Apache web servers across multiple machines.

+## Task 2: CI/CD Pipeline Configuration with Jenkins

+### Jenkins Pipeline Configuration
+A Jenkins Pipeline configuration (Jenkinsfile) can be found at [`azure_ci_cd_pipeline.Jenkinsfile`](files/azure_ci_cd_pipeline.Jenkinsfile).

+**Key Points in Jenkinsfile:**
+- **Checkout:** Pulls the latest code from the source control management (SCM) system.
+- **Build:** Compiles the application and packages it, demonstrated here with Maven for a Java application.
+- **Security Scan:** Implements a security scan using OWASP ZAP, a popular open-source security tool.
+- **Test:** Runs unit tests on the application.
+- **Deploy to Azure:** Executes a script that deploys the application to Azure, leveraging environment-specific credentials.
+- **Post-Build Actions:** Archives artifacts like the build JAR and the security scan report.
+Sends email notifications based on the build outcome.

+This Jenkins pipeline provides a comprehensive CI/CD workflow, ensuring that your application is built, tested, securely scanned, and deployed efficiently to Azure.